-D40 The curriculum shall comprise an approved programme of study, practice and research in a field related to the practice of orthodontics as prescribed in the syllabus.
-It shall extend over not less than thirty-six months of full-time study and shall include examinations and the submission of a dissertation or project report.
+D297 The curriculum shall comprise a minimum of 1800 hours of study, practice and research in a field related to the practice of orthodontics as prescribed in the syllabus.
+It shall extend over not fewer than thirty-six months of full-time study and shall include examinations and the submission of a dissertation or research paper in publication format.

-- D41 To complete the curriculum a candidate shall - (a) follow instruction in the courses prescribed and complete satisfactorily all coursework requirements;
+D298 To complete the curriculum a candidate shall

-(b) satisfy the examiners in all examinations as may be required; and(c) complete and submit a dissertation or project report which satisfies the examiners.
+- (a) follow instruction in the courses prescribed and complete satisfactorily all coursework requirements; - (b) satisfy the examiners in all examinations as may be required; and - (c) complete and submit a dissertation or research paper in publication format which satisfies the examiners.